Daultan Leveille

 Daultan Michael Leveille (born August 10, 1990) is a Canadian former professional ice hockey player.
 He was drafted by the Atlanta Thrashers in the first round, 29th overall, in the 2008 NHL Entry Draft, becoming the first player in NHL history to be drafted out of a Jr. B level league in the first round.
+He never played a game in the NHL.